sensu/sensu-docs/content/sensu-go/6.8/operations/maintain-sensu/disaster-recovery.md

 --file backup/psql_config_backup.json
 {{< /code >}}

 ### Restore the Sensu configuration for PostgreSQL

-This portion of the page presumes that you already have the following:
+The instructions in this section assume that you already have:

-* A newly deployed Sensu instance (or instances in a cluster configuration)
+- A newly deployed Sensu instance (or instances in a cluster configuration).
-* A newly deployed PostgreSQL instance
+- A newly deployed PostgreSQL instance.

 To restore the PostgreSQL configuration for Sensu, follow these steps: